colinc86/LaTeXSwiftUI/README.md

 #### 🕶️ Rendering Style

 The view has four rendering styles.
+The `wait` style is the default style, and loads the view synchronously on the main queue.
+To get better performance and move SVG rendering off of the main queue, use any of the other three styles.

 | Style      | Asynchronous | Description                                                              |
 |:-----------|:-------------|:-------------------------------------------------------------------------|